sinatayebati/R-MAE/docs/GETTING_STARTED.md

 * Please download the official [Waymo Open Dataset](https://waymo.com/open/download/), including the training data `training_0000.tar~training_0031.tar` and the validation data `validation_0000.tar~validation_0007.tar`.
+* Note: make sure to download the Waymo `v1.2` otherwise you would face problems in evaluations.
 * Unzip all the above `xxxx.tar` files to the directory of `data/waymo/raw_data` as follows (You could get 798 *train* tfrecord and 202 *val* tfrecord ):
 ```
 OpenPCDet